CorneliusMa/SilkSpawners_v2/README.md

 spawner:
   dropChance: 100 # Probability that the spawner will drop when mined (0-100)
   destroyable: true  # If set to false, it won't be possible to destroy spawners without SilkTouch or without the permission
+  pickaxeRequired: true # If set to false, spawners will always drop regardless of what the player is holding in his hand
+  silktouchRequired: true # If set to false, spawners will drop even if the used pickaxe does not have SilkTouch
   item:
     name: $dSpawner # The name of the spawner item dropped
     prefix: $e # The text before the spawner name in the lore